Vulkan: 2022

+2024

+A new Vulkan Roadmap was announced on January 25, 2024.
+A new extension for decoding AV1 video was released on February 1, 2024.

 Support across vendors

 Initial specifications stated that Vulkan drivers can be implemented on any hardware that supports OpenGL ES 3.1 or OpenGL 4.x and up.
 As Vulkan support requires new graphics drivers, this does not necessarily imply that every existing device that supports OpenGL ES 3.1 or OpenGL 4.x will have Vulkan drivers available.

 Intel

-As of February 2023, Intel has split Vulkan driver support on Windows and on Linux.
+As of March 2023, Intel has split Vulkan driver support on Windows and on Linux.
 All drivers are developed by Intel.

-On Windows, Skylake through Ice Lake supports up to Vulkan 1.3, with limited support going forward as future updates will only cover security fixes.
-Iris and higher are fully supported.
+On Windows, Skylake to Ice Lake supports up to Vulkan 1.3, with limited support after July 2022 as future updates will only cover security fixes.
+Iris Xe and newer are fully supported as of March 2023.

-On Linux, there is incomplete Vulkan support for Haswell with it not being Vulkan 1.0 compliant, along with Haswell, Ivy Bridge and Broadwell are supported by a legacy Vulkan driver in Mesa called HASVK, with Skylake and newer being supported by a driver in Mesa called ANV.
+On Linux, as of March 2023 there is incomplete Vulkan support for Haswell with it not being Vulkan 1.0 compliant.
+Apart from Haswell, Ivy Bridge and Broadwell are also supported by a legacy Vulkan driver in Mesa called HASVK.
+Skylake and newer being supported by a driver in Mesa called ANV.